sustrik/ribosome/README.md

 end
 ```

-You can also retrieve the name of the input file using 'input' function:
+You can also retrieve the name of the input file using 'input' function.
+For example, it is a good style to start the generated file with a comment
+about how it was generated:

 ```
-.Processing file @{input}
+./*  @{Time.now}: This file was generated from @{input} */
 ```

 ### Line concatenation